Military Spouse Career Support and Educational Resources

 Although in-person guidance is a huge plus for education and career support, nationwide accessibility is certainly preferential for many military spouses who need unlimited access to spouse advocacy resources.
 These programs are open to all military spouses.

-Hiring Our Heroes and Grow with Google created the Milspouse Roadmap designed to support military spouses who are working to beat unemployment rates by educating spouses about alternatives to traditional employment.
+Hiring Our Heroes and Grow with Google created the Milspouse Roadmap designed to support military spouses who are working to beat unemployment rates through educating spouses about alternatives to traditional employment.
 An interactive resource, the roadmap “highlights the stages of these journeys, delineating where seemingly different professional paths coincide, and providing places where military spouses can access resources, obtain support, and expand their knowledge.”

-The tool, created specifically for military spouses, details three common paths along a career journey: self-employment, remote work, and reskilling and upskilling.
+The tool, created specifically for military spouses, details three common paths along a career journey: entrepreneurship and self-employment, remote work, and reskilling and upskilling.
 Along each course, actionable suggestions, and resources are listed to promote progress.

 The National Military Family Association has been a staunch supporter of military spouse education and career advancement for years.
-Their latest website information has a comprehensive line up of places to start researching licensing, education, and scholarship options.
+Their latest website information has a comprehensive lineup of places to start researching licensing, education, and scholarship options.
 Take a look at a few of the stats NMFA has reported about military spouse employment in recent months.

 Military Spouses by the Numbers

-• 92% are female.
+- 92% are female.

-• 30% have jobs requiring a license or certification.
+- 30% have jobs requiring a license or certification.

-• 30% have a four-year degree.
+- 30% have a four-year degree.

-NMFA is widely known for funding scholarships that allow military spouses to pursue their education or to start and improve their business.
+NMFA is widely known for funding scholarships that allow military spouses to pursue their education or to start and improve their businesses.
 The scholarships cover a wide range of needs from classes, clinical hours, and re-licensure.

 Federal Government Resources for Re-licensure and Employment